mahf93/tracking-memorization/README.md

 ![My Remote Image](https://i.postimg.cc/dtgthqKt/clothing1m-fig1.png)

-We divide the models of Figure 1 into 4 regions, where the boundaries are set to the mean value of the training accuracy (horizontal line) and mean value of susceptibility (vertical line): Region 1: Models that are trainable and resistant to memorization, Region 2: Trainable and but not resistant, Region 3: Not trainable but resistant and Region 4: Neither trainable nor resistant.
+We divide the models of the above figure into 4 regions, where the boundaries are set to the mean value of the training accuracy (horizontal line) and mean value of susceptibility (vertical line): Region 1: Models that are trainable and resistant to memorization, Region 2: Trainable and but not resistant, Region 3: Not trainable but resistant and Region 4: Neither trainable nor resistant.
 This is shown in the figure below.

 ![My Remote Image](https://i.postimg.cc/CxjYdkNm/clothing1m-fig2.png)